learn-co-curriculum/dsc-spark-docker-installation/README.md

 ## Introduction

-In addition to running on the clusters, Spark provides a simple standalone deploy mode.
+In addition to running on clusters, Spark provides a simple standalone deploy mode.
 We can launch a standalone cluster either manually, by starting a master and workers by hand or use our provided launch scripts.
 It is also possible to run these daemons on a single machine for testing.
 In this lesson, we'll look at installing a standalone version of Spark on Windows and Mac machines.
 All the required tools are open source and directly downloadable from official sites referenced in the lesson.

 ## Objectives
 You will be able to:

-- Install Docker on Windows/Mac environments
+- Explain the utility of Docker when dealing with package management
-- Install a standalone version of Spark on a local server
+- Install a Docker container that comes packaged with Spark
-- Test the spark installation by running a simple test script

 ## Docker
 For this section, we shall run PySpark on a single machine in a virtualized environment using __Docker__.
 Docker is a container technology that allows __packaging__ and __distribution__ of software  so that it takes away the headache of things like setting up an environment, configuring logging, configuring options, etc. Docker basically removes the excuse "*It doesn't work on my machine*".